ShivRaiGithub/PirateTreasure/README.md

 All room and commitment data uses **temporary storage** with a 30-day TTL, extended on every write.
 Instance storage (admin, hub address) uses the same TTL pattern.

-### ZK Circuit (ready — not yet enforced on-chain)
+### Cryptographic Circuit (exploratory)

 A Noir circuit lives in `zk/treasure/`.
 It mirrors the game's reveal logic and proves knowledge of a valid treasure location — `Poseidon2(room_id, island_id, tile_id, owner_hash, salt) == commitment` — without disclosing the secret.
-The circuit targets BN254/Groth16, includes range and ownership constraints, and passes its own Nargo test suite.
+The circuit includes range and ownership constraints and passes its own Nargo test suite.

 **Current status:** The on-chain game enforces commitments and reveals using SHA-256 (`env.crypto().sha256`).
-The Noir circuit is included to demonstrate how the system can evolve into full zero-knowledge verification once Stellar's BN254 host functions are available for on-chain proof verification.
-SNARK proof generation and on-chain verification are intentionally out-of-scope for this prototype; the circuit exists as a tested, architecturally compatible extension path.
+The Noir circuit is included as a future-looking exploration of how the game's commit–reveal scheme could evolve into formal zero-knowledge proof verification.
+It is not part of live gameplay enforcement — it exists as a tested, standalone reference for the next iteration of the design.

 ---